redisson/redisson/docs/data-and-services/queues.md

 Fanout architecture is a messaging pattern in which a single message from a producer is broadcast to multiple consumers.
 This approach is essential in scenarios where identical data must be delivered to several consumers at once.
 In a fanout setup, messages are distributed to all subscribed consumers, allowing each to receive the information instantly and in real time.

-Reliable Fanout object is built on top of Valkey or Redis and ensures message delivery to multiple [ReliableQueue](#reliable-queue) objects in a publish-subscribe model.
+[Reliable Fanout](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RReliableFanout.html) object is built on top of Valkey or Redis and ensures message delivery to multiple [Reliable Queue](#reliable-queue) objects in a publish-subscribe model.
 Every published message is sent to each queue subscribed to the same fanout object.
 All fanout operations are executed atomically to ensure data consistency and prevent race conditions.
 This object is fully thread-safe.

 The Reliable Fanout publish-subscribe model offers several advantages for distributed applications: